Winter vacations can be magical, filled with picturesque snow-covered landscapes, charming Christmas markets and warm fireside gatherings.

 What to pack for a winter holiday 101: a good pair of trusty walking boots fit for all kinds of adventures on foot.

-For a great all-around hiking shoe that’s both lightweight and durable, we love Keen’s Targhee III Low Rise Hiking Shoes (*).
-However, any pair of chunky-soled boots like these from H&M (*) would do the trick.
+For a great all-around hiking shoe that’s both lightweight and durable, I love this grey-and-pink version* by Jack Walker.
+However, any pair of chunky-soled boots like these from Schuh* would do the trick.

-Oh, and it helps if said coat is waterproof too.
-At the end of the day, we all know that the weather can be famously unreliable even at the best of times.
+It helps if said coat is waterproof too.
+We all know that the weather can be famously unreliable even at the best of times.

 Believe it or not, it is possible to achieve the holy trinity of warmth, comfort and style.
-For example, why not try this Recycled Thermowarmth Padded Puffer Coat (*) from M&S or this New Look Black Midi Puffer Jacket (*)?
+Enter, the puffer coat.
+Why not try this Quilted Puffer Coat* from M&S or this In the Style chevron style*?
+I’m also a fan of this classic black version from Barbour and this seamless down coat* in multiple colours from UNIQLO.

-Next up, when it comes to accessorising your winter holiday outfits, it’s always better to wrap up so you’re comfortably warm.
-Remember, you can always de-layer later if necessary.
+When it comes to accessorising your winter holiday outfits, it’s better to wrap up so that you’re comfortably warm.
+You can always de-layer later if necessary.

 Hat, scarf, gloves — you name it, you need it.
-But if it ever comes down to choosing just one, wearing a hat is especially important because you actually lose heat from the top of your head (who knew?).
+But if it ever comes down to choosing just one, a hat is especially important because you lose heat from the top of your head.

-We’re fans of this Grey Cable Knit Faux Fur Bobble Hat (*).
-If you’re not a hat person, don’t shy away from ear muffs or a chunky knitted headband like this H&M one (*) to stop your ears from falling off in the cold.
+I’m a big fan of this Amazon Five-Piece Grey Winter Set* or this River Island Hat, Scarf and Gloves Set*.
+If you’re not a hat person, don’t shy away from ear muffs* or a chunky knitted headband like this H&M one* to stop your ears from falling off in the cold.

 A few chunky knits won’t go amiss for your winter holiday.
-If you opt for neutral colours, like black, white, beige or grey, they will go with practically everything and you can mix and match your outfits.
+Opt for neutral colours, like black, white, beige, cream, camel or grey, that go with practically everything and you can mix and match your outfits.

 Just because it’s cold doesn’t mean that it’s not going to be sunny.
 Protect those peepers by including some sturdy gigs in your suitcase.

-These simple Black Polarised Sunglasses (*) from H&M are perfect for those unexpectedly sunny winter days.
-Alternatively, these rounded Brown Marl Polarised Sunglasses (*) are perfect for adding a pop of colour to your outfit.
+These simple Black Polarised Sunglasses* from H&M are perfect for those unexpectedly sunny winter days.
+Alternatively, these rounded Brown Tortoiseshell Polarised Sunglasses* are perfect for adding a pop of colour to your outfit.

 8. The Hands-Free Bag

-For those who travel light, this Small Nude Nylon Cross-Body Bag from Accessorize is the ideal solution.
-On the other hand, serial over-packers would be better suited to something like this Faux Leather Zip Around Backpack (*).
+For those who travel light, this Michael Kors Lucie Leather Crossbody* or more affordable SHEIN Minimalist Flap Saddle Bag* is the ideal solution.
+On the other hand, serial over-packers would be better suited to something like this Vans Leopard Print Backpack* or Miss Lulu Faux Leather Backpack*.

 9. The Nicer Top or Dress

-When gathering items for a winter holiday, it’s very easy to get caught up in thinking everything you need to pack needs to be super warm.
+When gathering items for a winter holiday, it’s easy to get caught up in packing the warmest clothing.
 But don’t forget about those pieces you’re going to need for evening or fancier occasions.

 If you want to be savvy and save suitcase space, you can wear the same pair of jeggings/leggings you’ve been rocking during the day and then just swap your top to something dressier.
 Another option is to take another pair of bottoms (like jeans) for dressing up at night.

-Any top you feel comfortable in will fit the bill, but we love this Sweetheart Ruched Cut Out Bustier Bodysuit (*) from New Look for a dressier (but still suitably warm) vibe.
-(Just don’t forget your jacket when heading OUT out!)
+Any top you feel comfortable in will work, but I love this Shein Heart Print Blouse* for a dressier (but still suitably warm) vibe.
+There’s also this effortlessly cool Mango Pleated Shirt* (Just don’t forget your jacket when heading OUT out!)

-A knitted jumper dress like this stunner from H&M (*) or this equally-as-cute Fitted Grey Rib-Knit Dress (*) would work just as well.
-Team your favourite with tights, some chunky boots and a leather jacket for a snugly yet stylish look for all your cold-weather adventures.
+Alternatively, try a long sleeved dress like this knitted H&M number* or this equally-as-cute Shein Shirt Dress* (with thermals and maybe some tights underneath!).
+Add chunky boots and a leather jacket for a snugly yet stylish look for all your cold-weather adventures.

 10. The Nicer Shoe